livingdocsIO/documentation/reference-docs/common-designs/component_config.md

 ## Properties

-Properties allow you to reference style properties (CSS toggles) that are defined in the `config.json`.
+Properties allow you to reference style properties (CSS classes or styles) that are defined in the `config.json`.
 They will be available to the user in the Livingdocs editor when the respective component is selected.

 Example:
 ```html